YichenWangs/second-yr-talk/source.md

 So far we only talk about individual experiences
-But music is fundamentally social
-So i took out this instrument to improvise with others in a collaborative context?
+But music is fundamentally social what i tried next is to put out this instrument in a collaborative context?

 ---